RasaHQ/starter-pack-intentless-policy/README.md

 # Intentless Policy

-The new intentless policy aims to solve two problems:
+The new intentless policy leverages large language models (LLMs) to complement existing rasa components and make it easier:

-- Making it faster to bootstrap a new assistant without first defining a bunch of Rasa primitives.
+- to build assistants without needing to define a lot of intent example
+- to incorporate unstructured data such as FAQs or existing conversations logs
-- Making it possible for Rasa bots to handle conversations where messages [don't fit in intents](https://rasa.com/blog/were-a-step-closer-to-getting-rid-of-intents/).
+- to handle conversations where messages [don't fit intents](https://rasa.com/blog/were-a-step-closer-to-getting-rid-of-intents/) and conversation context is necessary to choose a course of action.

+To provide the appropriate guard rails and steering for the LLM you can
+- whitelist utterances to specify allowed responses for the LLM
+- provide example conversations to give information about your domain and teach the LLM what to say when
+- set thresholds to determine when the intentless policy should take over from the traditional NLU and core components

+This repository contains a starter pack with a bot that uses the `IntentlessPolicy`.
+It's a good starting point for trying out the policy and for extending it.

+## Beta State Notice 🚨

 The `IntentlessPolicy` is a Rasa Pro **beta feature**.
 The current version of the policy is a prototype that we're releasing to gather feedback.
 Its use